niemasd/SD-COVID-Sequencing/phylo.md

 # Phylogenetic Inference
-Given a bunch of assembled SARS-CoV-2 genomes, this document will provide step-by-step commands to align the genomes and infer a phylogeny.
+Given a bunch of assembled SARS-CoV-2 genomes, this document will provide step-by-step commands to align the genomes, infer an unrooted ML phylogeny, root the phylogeny, and assign the genomes to pangolin lineages.

 # Step 1: Multiple Sequence Alignment (MSA)
 * **Input:** FASTA file containing unaligned genomes (`X.fas`), which should include the [outgroup sequence (RmYN02)](reference_genome/RmYN02.fas)